Making it easy to control your data rights and choices

 Technical tools secure the website, record stats and help us optimise our content

-We use technical tools like security tools, cookies and similar tools to secure our website and protect our visitors, to process technical data that we can use to be the best business we can be, for statistical purposes, and to ensure our content quality is the best it can be for our readers, site users and those businesses whose adverts we publish.
+We use technical tools like security tools, cookies and similar tools to secure our website and protect our visitors, to process technical data that we can use to be the best business we can be, for statistical purposes like Google Analytics and Signals, and cookies and other identifiers, to ensure our content quality is the best it can be for our readers, site users and those businesses whose adverts we publish.

 Example 1: By processing information about the location of our site users we can use the information to make decisions.
 If many users in Birmingham respond to a feature about Iron Maiden, and nobody responds to a feature about Roy Orbison, we can decide to write more about Iron Maiden or a similar.

 Example 2: We’re experts in creating great content and publishing online and in print, by using third-party security tools from experts in their field: which is creating today’s most superior website protection software and tools, we can ensure that we supply the safest, most secure, protected environment for our site users when they visit us to use our guides.
-For instance using these tools we can automatically prevent and permanently block any IP address from which brute-force attack attempts are logged.
+For instance using these tools by recording personal data such as location / IP addresses we can automatically prevent and permanently block any IP address from which brute-force attack attempts are logged on the website.

-Example 3: We use third party embeds to improve your experience at the website, these include: (with links to their own privacy terms for your reference)
+Example 3: We may collect and use personal data for personalization of ads to optimize your experience of the site, or use third party embeds to improve your experience at the website, these include: (with links to their own privacy terms for your reference)

 If you upload images to the website, you should note that if you are uploading images with embedded location data (EXIF GPS) included, visitors to the website can download and extract data, including any location data from images on the website.